Cwantic/Documentation/Explorer/Project.md

 Click on **Add new structure study** to create an empty structure study that will be added to the **container** (2).

-Give a name to the study (that is not already used) :
+Give a name to the study (that is not already used and without accent) :

 ![Image](../Images/NewStudy.png)